Martin Thomas (historian)

-Professor Martin Thomas (born 1964) is a British historian.
+Professor Martin Thomas (born 1964) is a British historian specialised in decolonisation and its interactions with globalisation.

 Thomas did both his undergraduate and doctoral studies at Oxford University, completing his D.Phil. in 1991.
 He joined the history department at the University of the West of England, Bristol, in 1992 before leaving to take up a post at the History Department of Exeter University in 2003.
 He is the director of the Centre for the Study of War, State and Society.

 He is considered one of the leading specialists on French colonial history and, in November 2002, was awarded a £50,000 prize from the Leverhulme Trust for the outstanding quality of his research.
 He has published five monographs on aspects of French foreign and colonial policy, Franco-British relations, colonial security services and the colonial state.

 He has been on the editorial boards of The International History Review and Intelligence and National Security.